API Best Practices

 Notes

-In the Notes section, enter a parameter description.
-Make sure to click the Note's Save button after you enter the description.
+In the Notes modal A modal is a window that appears on top of the content you are currently viewing., enter a parameter description.
+Ensure you click the Note's Save button after you enter the description.

 A trigger executes the logic of a remote API.
 Avoid using the Watch Trigger Type in all logic components.
 Logic components include Calculator, Decisions, Plug-In, and Data Workflow components.